-It’s not a secret, the more features you want on your entry-level DSLR camera, the more money you should pay, but do you actually need them?
+It’Do Settings matter the more features you want on your entry-level DSLR camera, the more money you should pay, but do you actually need them?
 I know several ways of choosing cameras for the first professional photo shooting.
 One of them is to read reviews and forum discussions, consider the advantages and disadvantages, and, finally, buy the model that seems to be perfect.
 Another variant is to shift the responsibility to a sales consultant and purchase the model that he/she recommends.
 As for me, the best way is to test a number of DSLR and mirrorless cameras, consult advanced photographers even in Instagram or Facebook, think about what camera values are reasonable and what options do you really need.

 What Will You Photograph?

 This will be one of the biggest determining factors in choosing a new digital camera.
 Think about the types of things you like to photograph.
 Each photography style has its own challenges and peculiarities.
 If you want to take portrait and wedding photography, you need a DSLR or mirrorless camera, if you are going to take travel or Instagram food photos, a compact point & shoot camera will be the best variant.

 Universal point and shoot cameras are from $100 to up and even over $1500, DSLRs and mirrorless camera bodies are $500, up to super high-end ones with professional lenses up to $8000.

 From my point of view, the Manual Mode is the first step in becoming a professional shooter.
 It’s important to learn how to adjust the camera, choose characteristics depending on different types of light, environment, and models.
 So, you shouldn’t buy common point & shoot cameras, as they don’t give the opportunity to develop your photography skills.